coursmos/Coursera-Coupon/README.md

 ### Is there a cheaper way to access Coursera?

 The $300/year Coursera Plus plan is the most cost-effective if you plan to take multiple courses.
 Combine this with flash sales, browser popups, and referral deals for even bigger savings.

 ***

+### Is Coursera Free Trial Available Now?

+New users get a 7-day Coursera free trial with full access to all courses and certificates, no upfront payment needed.

+***